spatie/activitylog/README.md

 Activity::log('Some activity that you wish to log');
 ```
 The string you pass to function gets written in a db-table together with a timestamp, the ip address and the user agent of the user.

+### Log model events
+This package can log the events from your models.
+To do so your model must use the `LogsActivity`-trait and implement `LogsActivityInterface`.

+### Cleaning up the log

 Over time your log will grow.
 To clean up the database table you can run this command:
 ```php